 You want to plant cauliflower seedlings or start your cauliflower seeds in an area that gets at least 6 hours of sunlight per day.

 Cauliflower usually requires a process called blanching in order to prevent the head from turning green.

 In order to blanch your cauliflower, you tie the leaves around the cauliflower head.

 Some of the different types of cauliflower listed below don’t require blanching.
 So make sure to read the seed packet or seedling care to see if you will need to follow a blanching process for your cauliflower when you grow it in your garden.

 Romanesco Cauliflower is also called Broccoflower.

-This type of cauliflower is a green variety with spiky looking florets that give it a very unique appearance.
-It also has a better resistance to fungal disease and heat than other types of cauliflower.
+This type of cauliflower is a green variety with spiky-looking florets that give it a very unique appearance.
+It also has better resistance to fungal disease and heat than other types of cauliflower.

 White Cauliflower You Can Grow